 Birthplace of Walmart

-As we approach Bentonville from the old Daisy BB Gun Headquarters in Rogers, we become more aware of Wal-Mart's power.
-Lengthening convoys of semi trucks, with Wal-Mart or Sam's Club emblazoned on their sides, pass us as we close in on the Birthplace of Wal-Mart (rebranded "Walmart" since 2008").
+As we approach Bentonville from the old Daisy BB Gun Headquarters in Rogers, we become more aware of Walmart's power.
+Lengthening convoys of semi trucks, with Walmart or Sam's Club emblazoned on their sides, pass us as we close in on the Birthplace of Walmart.
 On the way to its the humble small town beginning, we pass Walmart's giant, modern distribution center and enormous, modern corporate HQ.

 Today's competition-killing Walmart megastores had their beginning in the humble "Walton's" that still exists in downtown Bentonville, well-kept and facing the town square.
 It would no longer work as a viable business -- Walmart crushes similar concepts -- but serves instead as a Visitor's Center, educating and communicating the Walmart story, and the greater story of success through hard-work and dedication.
 It is no surprise to see groups of men here, golf-shirts, hairy forearms and metal-band wristwatches, searching for that elusive Spark.